mghrear/3D_Heteroscedastic_Convnet/.ipynb_checkpoints/README-checkpoint.md

 A notebook for testing the uncertainty predictions of the HCN model.

 ## make_NNplots.py
-A python script for plotting the dense portions of the RCN and HCN models.
+A python script for illustrating the dense portions of the RCN and HCN models.

 ## submit_job.slurm
 A slurm script for queuing jobs that run a jupyter notebook.